jbush001/NyuziProcessor/tests/README.md

     ./runtest.py --list

-The --debug flag will enable printing test specific diagonostic output to the console.
+The --debug flag will enable printing test specific diagnostic output to the console.

-There is an experimental 'fpga' target in progress, but is not fully functional.
+There is an experimental 'fpga' target in progress, but is not fully functional (See issue #122).

 Temporary files like assembled binaries are stored in the 'tests/work' folder.
 These can be useful to dump disassembly and symbols, or to run directly in